 What Smart Pipeline Management Actually Looks Like

 The goal is not to nag leads or apply high-pressure tactics.
-The goal is to stay present and catch deals before they slip through the cracks.
+The goal is to stay present.
+To catch deals before they slip through the cracks.
+To help borrowers keep moving forward because that is what they wanted in the first place.
 Most mortgage leads are not trying to disappear.
-They are distracted, confused, or juggling their own priorities.
-A timely nudge from the LO often gets the file moving again.
+They are just distracted or confused or dealing with their own priorities.
+A timely nudge often gets them back on track.

 Behavioral Signals That Matter